How to Setup Node.JS Web Server to AWS with ECS

 Create Task Definitions

-After created an ECS Cluster, we'll create new task definition, choose the Fargate. create Task definition
+After creating an ECS Cluster, we'll create a new task definition.
+Choose Fargate.

-When create a new task definition, most of the field at here we'll keep as default, once thing important is that we'll add the container and choose the image we push from our local to the ECR repository. create Task definition - part2
+When creating a new task definition, most of the fields can be kept as default.
+One important thing is that we'll add the container and choose the image we pushed from our local machine to the ECR repository.

 Create Task at Cluster

-When finish creating the cluster with our container from ECR, we'll create a task so our app will run.
-Go to the cluster and choose the one we just created, and click create task. create task
+After creating the cluster with our container from ECR, we'll create a task so our app will run.
+Go to the cluster, choose the one we just created, and click create task.

-Once create a task for the cluster, AWS should start build container and create public IP address, for testing, you can use copy from below Public IP address and test it out at the browser. create task
+Once a task is created for the cluster, AWS should start building the container and create a public IP address.
+For testing, you can copy the Public IP address below and test it in the browser.

-One thing to remember is that, need to add the port 7777 to the security policy, once add the inbound port 7777 to the security policy then type the below URL at the browser.
+One thing to remember is that you need to add port 7777 to the security group's inbound rules.
+Once you add port 7777, type the URL below in the browser.

-If everything works out, verify the browser should return the same response as from our local.
+If everything works, the browser should return the same response as from our local environment.

 http://54.183.190.94:7777

-That's all we need to cover for this blog, next is delete the resource to avoid unexpected charge.
+That's all we need to cover for this blog.
+Next is deleting the resources to avoid unexpected charges.

 Delete Resources

-If you are just create ECR, Farget, and cluster for testing, we need to delete these resource once your testing is done.
+If you created ECR, Fargate, and the cluster just for testing, you need to delete these resources once your testing is done.

 DeRegister Task Definition